bessagroup/f3dasm/docs/source/rst_doc_files/gallery.rst

 Integration with hydra
 ----------------------

-Examples that integrate the :mod:`f3dasm` package with the configuration manager `hydra <https://hydra.cc/>`_
+Examples that integrate the :mod:`f3dasm` package with the configuration manager hydra

 .. nblinkgallery::
     :name: hydra

-    ../notebooks/hydra/usehydra
+    :glob:

+    ../notebooks/hydra/*